-A dividend policy is a strategy that a company uses to decide how much money it will give out as a dividend.
+A dividend policy is a company’s guidelines strategy to decide how much money it will distribute as a dividend to its shareholders.

 It can be important for a company to have a diverse set of dividends so that the corporation’s shareholders are not allocating the same percentage of their income to different investments.
 A dividend policy also helps ensure that taxable distributions are distributed at the correct rate to shareholders.

 The main reason for having a high dividend policy is that the company’s dividend payment policy to the investors encourages them to remain with the company and not withdraw their money.
-This is the main reason for maintaining a high dividend policy so that the company can attract investors and continue its business operations.
+This is the main reason for maintaining a high dividend policy to attract investors and continue its business operations.

 Different companies pay dividends according to their own policies, and some companies do not pay dividends at all.
 For example, Microsoft (MSFT).
 This article discusses some of the widespread dividend policies companies consider before declaring or paying dividends.

 Relationship between Dividend Policy and Dividend Payout Ratio